rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-14-evolving-past-killing.md

 We've pushed factory farming to its extremes and proved it won't work, so now we're forced to consider alternative production methods.

-This is necessary keep up with the growth in demand for meat as economies around the world strengthen and more people can afford meat.
+This is necessary to keep up with the growth in demand for meat as economies around the world strengthen.
+More people can afford meat.
 It's a great example of how constraints help to inspire innovation.

 I'm excited to start eating [cultured meat][memphis-meats], or products like the